visual-space/nano-data-binding/ROADMAP.md

 * Default to context property if no origin is defined in the syntax.
 * DATA rule syntax is a bit different.
 The target property is read from the string straicht away instead of using `evaluateinContext()` method.
+* Separate debug lib from the build package.

 # Other
 * Multiple data binds inputs.
 CUrrently only one is possible with current notation